DarkCaster/TinySox/README.md

 ## Planned features (sometime in the distant future)

-- Providing options via config file(s)
+- Provide configuration via config file(s)
 - Support for multiple listen addresses/ports, automatic handling of network changes
 - Support for multiple users (currently only 1 user account supported)
 - Support for allow/block lists of domain-names/ip-addresses for user accounts